Helsinki-NLP/mammoth/docs/source/quickstart.md

 In the example below, we will show you how to configure Mammoth.
 We will use two small experiments as examples

 1. A simple set of toy tasks with synthetic data.
-Easy and fast, requiring no resources except for the Mammoth git repo.
+Easy and fast, requiring no resources except for the Mammoth package.
 2. A machine translation model with language-specific encoders and decoders.

 ### Step 0: Install mammoth